 But none of that really answers the simple question of "What happened?"
 The split may not be surprising in context, but it certainly is when you look at the band's six-year career with Big Machine.

 Sure, artists get dropped from labels all the time.
 But not artists like The Band Perry.
-Only two albums into their career, they had already amassed a huge following.
+Only two albums into their career, the sibling trio had already amassed a huge following.
 Their debut record from 2010 has outsold Luke Bryan's first two records combined.
-They've worked with some of the top producers in the game, including wunderkind Rick Rubin and Dann Huff.
+They've worked with some of the top producers in the game, including wunderkind producer Rick Rubin and Dann Huff.

 They've had four No. 1 singles, another four land in the top 10, and in 2014 they won a GRAMMY for their rendition of Glen Campbell's classic, "Gentle On My Mind."
 They're also consistently well-reviewed for their live show -- and in the middle of a headlining tour.